h8d13/Vase/README.md

 CURRENT BEST TIME: **1m54s**

 If this helped you earn you some time to touch grass (or you even just learned things), please consider sharing the project, open a pull request, or even just a star ⭐.

 > We also have a discussions tab for any general purposes questions, ideas, etc...

 ---

+## Hardware Compatibility

+VaseOS automatically detects hardware and installs appropriate drivers based on modified archinstall `hardware.py` detection logic.

+See a full table of supported stuff here: [README](./.github/docs/hard_ware.md)

 ### From an existing arch installation (For devs)